 Through child counselling, we focus on the following:

-This helps us understand important aspects about the child such as his self-esteem, how loved he feels and how he relates to the people around him
+This helps us understand important aspects about the child such as his self-esteem, how loved he feels and how he relates to the people around him.

-Identifying roots of behavior
+Identifying Roots of Behaviour